SQL Database

 Automatic Application

-SQL migrations in server/database/migrations/*.sql are automatically applied when you:
+All .sql files in the database migrations directories are automatically applied when you:

 All applied migrations are tracked in the _hub_migrations database table.